Bareflank/hypervisor_example_vpid/README.md

 ## Compilation / Usage

-To setup our extension, we can either clone the extension into the Bareflank root folder and run make, or we can use the configure script to create an out-of-tree build environment that has our extension setup for easy development.
-Note that using the later approach, we can have more than one build environment (the following assumes this is running on Linux).
+To setup our extension, run the following (assuming Linux):

 ```
 cd ~/